JasperV/dotfiles/README.md

 ## Prepare

 Before the install script is run, remove all macOS default apps that you do not want.
-In my case these are: books, calculator, Calendar, chess, Contacts, dictionary, facetime, home, mail, maps, messages, music, news, photos, podcasts, reminders, stickies, stocks, textedit, time machine & voice memos
+In my case these are: books, calculator, Calendar, chess, Contacts, dictionary, facetime, home, mail, maps, messages, music, news, photos, podcasts, reminders, stickies, stocks, textedit, time machine & voice memos.
+I also completely disable Siri and Spotlight.

-Also, I completely disable Siri and Spotlight.
+### Instructions

 Boot into recovery mode (Command + R), then in the terminal, disable System Integrity Protection: `csrutil disable`.
 Reboot as admin, or login when not admin, then: